-If you’re in the marketing for a new home, you may have heard about homeowners associations, or HOAs.
+If you’re in the market for a new home, you may have heard about homeowners associations, or HOAs.
 Don’t get caught off guard by likely extra fees and rules you’ll have to follow.
 Here’s everything you need to know about buying and living in a home in a homeowner’s association.

 What is a Homeowner’s Association?